Cold April weather pattern means more snow, fewer tornadoes over Lower 48

 The Weather Service office in Buffalo expects rain to change to wet snow in the Adirondacks and Tug Hill region in western New York Thursday night “with a light slushy accumulation not out of the question by early Friday morning.”

-In Vermont, the Weather Service in Burlington writes there is “the potential for some decent higher elevation snow across the southern Greens [mountains]" while the office in Taunton, Mass., notes some heavy, wet snow could also fall in the Berkshires depending on exactly where the disturbance tracks.
+In Vermont, the Weather Service in Burlington writes that there is “the potential for some decent higher elevation snow across the southern Greens [mountains],” while the office in Taunton, Mass., notes that some heavy, wet snow could also fall in the Berkshires depending on where the disturbance tracks.

-While snow is not expected near the coast, Boston, Providence and Portland can expect a cold, wind-driven rain late Thursday into Friday, with high temperatures in the 40s and winds gusting to around 30 mph.
+While snow is not expected near the coast, Boston, Providence, R.I., and Portland, Maine, can expect a cold, wind-driven rain late Thursday into Friday, with high temperatures in the 40s and winds gusting to around 30 mph.

 Dearth of severe thunderstorms, tornadoes in the Plains and South

 The overarching pattern is also one that is unfavorable for severe weather on the Plains, at least into the forecastable future.
-The jet steam pattern, which features ridging, or a northward jaunt, in the West and a prominent dip in the East, will induce persistent northwesterly flow over the central United States.
+The jet stream pattern, which features ridging, or a northward jaunt, in the West and a prominent dip in the East, will induce persistent northwesterly flow over the central United States.
 That will keep dry air and cooler than average temperatures over the eastern two-thirds of the Lower 48, reinforced by scouring cold fronts that will surge all the way to the Gulf Coast.

 Instability, or the warm, moisture-laden fuel needed to spark thunderstorms, will be hard to come by.
 That should cut down markedly on precipitation chances across the central and northern Plains.
 Any disturbances embedded in the jet stream will dive south and east with comparatively little fanfare before encountering moisture and producing downpours along the Gulf Coast.
 That is where the best chance for above-average rainfall will be in the next week to 10 days.